rabbitmq/rabbitmq-website/site/prometheus.md

 ### <a id="anti-patterns" class="anchor" href="#service-degradation">Anti-patterns</a>

-Any metric which shows in red hits to an anti-pattern.
+Any metric which shows in red hints to an anti-pattern.
 It is a new way in which we try to highlight sub-optimal uses of RabbitMQ.
-If you see any red graph with non-zero metrics, it's worth investigating.
-RabbitMQ, like any service, cannot be efficient if client applications abuse it.
+If you see any red graph with non-zero metrics, it is worth investigating.
+RabbitMQ, like any service, cannot be efficient if clients abuse it.

-In the example below we can see the usage of greatly inefficient [polling consumers](/consumers.html#fetching) that returns no messages (an empty operation):
+In the example below we can see the usage of greatly inefficient [polling consumers](/consumers.html#fetching) that return no messages.
+This is the equivalent of asking _Are we there yet?_.
+It is a lot more and efficient to be notified when a new message is available (the equivalent of _We have arrived_ in our analogy):

 ![RabbitMQ Overview Dashboard Antipatterns](/img/rabbitmq-overview-dashboard-antipattern.png)